xh852/xh852/README.md

 - Big Data
 - Natural Language Understanding (by Sam Bowman)
 - Natural Language Processing
 - Machine Learning for Healthcare
+- Advanced Python for data science
+- Causal Inferece
+- Text as Data (R)
+- Capstone (internship with Zillow group)

 I am also fluent in Python, R and SQL.